kesar19051/BIO-213--IQB-Assignments/README.md

 # (C) Experiments

+# Q1.
+Data Augmentation
 EFDT stands for Extremely Fast Decision Tree.
 We used this algorithm and skmultiflow.trees.ExtremelyFastDecisionTreeClassifier class to build the decision tree.
 It keeps on taking in data from a data stream and then modifies the decision tree accordingly rather than building it from scratch.

+The performance as compared with the base model as shown in the output.
+The decision tree updates its knowledge as the new data comes in and the ROC curve has been plotted accordingly.